Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities

 The benefits of feedback are even more significant for variable-length feedback (VLF) codes, where the transmission stops at a random time depending on the noise realization.
 In his seminal work, Burnashev \cite{burnashev1976data} shows that the optimal error exponent (also known as the reliability function) for VLF codes over a DMC is given by

-where $C$ is the capacity of the DMC, $C_1$ is the maximum Kullback--Leibler (KL) divergence between two conditional output distributions, $R \in (0, C)$ is the rate, $\epsilon$ is the error probability, and $\E{\tau}$ is the average decoding time of the code.
+where $C$ is the capacity of the DMC, $C_1 = \max_{x, x' \in \mc{X}} D(P_{Y|X = x} \| P_{Y|X = x'})$ is the Kullback--Leibler (KL) divergence between the conditional output distributions given the two most distinguishable input symbols, $R \in (0, C)$ is the rate, $\epsilon$ is the error probability, and $\E{\tau}$ is the average decoding time of the code.
 For any $R < C$, the error exponent in \eqref{eq:burnashev} is larger than that for fixed-length codes without feedback \cite{Gallager1965}.
 To achieve the optimal error exponent, Burnashev proposes a two-phase coding scheme, where in the \emph{communication phase}, the transmitter aims to increase the posterior of the transmitted message.
 If the largest posterior exceeds a threshold, the system goes into the \emph{confirmation phase}, where the decoder tries to verify the correctness of the estimate in the confirmation phase.